Vrael/eManga/README.md

 * A big library with many differents mangas
 * A section with latest chapters
 * A function history for you will can continue with a stop read
-* special concern in a fast load for pages to guarantee the best experience
+* Special concern in a fast load for pages to guarantee the best experience

 #Installation

-Before to start, you will need downloads the [dependencies](https://github.com/Vrael/eManga#dependencies).
+Before to start, you will need download the [dependencies](https://github.com/Vrael/eManga#dependencies).
 See in dependencies section.

 1. Clone the repository (open a console and write)
 ```console